beardymcjohnface/hecatomb-documentation/docs/usage.md

 * `hecatomb install` - Install the databases (you should only need to do this once)
 * `hecatomb run` - Run the pipeline
 * `hecatomb test` - Run the test dataset
-* `hecatomb config` - Copy the default config file to the current directory (for use with `--configfile`)
+* `hecatomb config` - Copy the default config file to the current directory
-* `hecatomb listHosts` - List the currently-available host genomes
+* `hecatomb list-hosts` - List the currently-available host genomes
-* `hecatomb addHost` - Add your own host genome
+* `hecatomb add-host` - Add your own host genome
 * `hecatomb combine` - Combine output from multiple Hecatomb runs